Table of Contents

 Your water pressure tank is a vital part of your water well system and will greatly affect the health of your well pump.
 Here are some factors that can affect the life of your tank:

-- Water Tank Material – Unlined steel tanks can get corroded pretty quickly, especially if they’re in a damp environment like a basement, as most are.
+- Water Tank Material – Unlined steel tanks corrode quickly, especially if they are in a damp environment like a basement.
 Internal bladder-type water tanks are the best choice, as they hold the water separate from the air in the bladder of the tank.

 - State of the Water – Depending on the chemical makeup of your water supply, the water itself could be quite corrosive to all the components of your well water system.